markcellus/scroll-js/README.md

 npm i scroll-js
 ```

-Alternatively, you can simply download one of the distribution files (un-minified or minified version) in the [/dist](/dist) folder and reference them directly in your html file.
+Alternatively, you can simply download one of the distribution files (un-minified or minified version) in the dist folder (available when npm installed) and reference them directly in your html file.

 ```html
 <script src="node_modules/scroll-js/dist/scroll.js"></script>